Can You Break A Rental Lease If You Buy A House

 Why Use DoNotPay to Break Your Lease?

-Breaking a lease if you buy a house can be a big step, and it can cause a lot of problems.
+can be a big step, and it can cause a lot of problems.
 With DoNotPay, breaking your lease is:

 - More practical